Frequently Asked Questions About Teacher Certification

 Research has shown that the quality of teacher-student relationships is the keystone for all other aspects of classroom management.
 Further, research has shown that "teachers who had high-quality relationships with their students had fewer discipline problems and rule violations than those who did not have high-quality relationships."

-A: No. The Institute is designed to be a pre-service preparation experience prior to your teaching internship or practicum.
-It introduces you to research-based instructional strategies and equips you with the skills that you will need for successfully stepping into the classroom.
+A: No. The Preparation Program Institute is a pre-service preparation experience prior to your teaching internship or clinical teaching practicum.
+In the Institute you will learn how to teach.
+We will introduce you to research-based instructional strategies and equip you with the skills that you will need for successfully stepping into your own classroom.

 A: In our profession, teachers must accept an awesome array of responsibilities that are outlined in the Educator Standards.